-Table 9-2 Example Relating Mini-Slots to Time Ticks
+Table 7-2.
+Example Relating Mini-Slots to Time Ticks

 Note that the symbols/byte is a characteristic of an individual burst transmission, not of the channel.
-A mini-slot in this instance could represent a minimum of 16 or a maximum of 48 bytes, depending on the modulation choice.
+A mini-slot in this instance could represent either 16 or 32 bytes, depending on the modulation choice.